Do you want to visit Teotihuacan from Mexico City?

 Teotihuacan was one of the most influential cities in Mesoamerica.

-Its magnificence is immediately evident when you enter the archeological site and view the two largest Teotihuacan pyramids – the Pyramid of the Sun and the Pyramid of the Moon.
+Its magnificence is immediately evident when you enter the archeological site and see the two largest Teotihuacan pyramids – the Pyramid of the Sun and the Pyramid of the Moon.

 So it’s no wonder that the Aztecs believed Teotihuacan was the center of the universe when they discovered the site centuries after it had been abandoned.

-Below are details about how to get to Teotihuacan whether you prefer to take a bus, a tour, or the most unique way to explore – from a ballon in the sky!
+I’ve included details about how to get to Teotihuacan whether you prefer to take a bus, a tour, or the most unique way – from a balloon in the sky!

-I’ve also included details about which points of interest you won’t want to miss on a day trip to Teotihuacan from Mexico City.
+I’ve also included details about hours, tickets, Teotihuacan facts, and which points of interest you won’t want to miss on a day trip to Teotihuacan from Mexico City.

 This article may contain affiliate links.
 This means if you click a link on my website and make a purchase, I earn a commission at no additional cost to you.
 For full information, please see my disclaimer here.